 A properly functioning RPBA will periodically discharge small amounts of water due to fluctuation in line pressure up or downstream of the assembly.
 For this reason the RPBA should be installed in an area that is not subject to water damage and should be provided with adequate drainage.
 During a backflow condition, the RBPA can and will discharge a large volume of water, how much is dependent upon the size of the assembly.

-The Reduced Pressure Backflow Assembly is designed to prevent backflow caused either by back-pressure or back-siphonage and may be installed on either low or high hazard connections.
+The Reduced Pressure Backflow Assembly is designed to prevent backflow caused either by back-pressure or back-siphonage and may be installed on moderate to severe hazard connections.

 An Air Gap is a physical separation between the free flowing discharge end of a potable water supply pipeline and an open or non-pressure receiving vessel.
 An approved air gap shall be at least double the diameter of the supply pipe measured vertically above the overflow rim of the vessel and in no case should be less than 1 inch.